moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 2. Click **decimals** to get the decimal places of your ContainerChain's native protocol token
 3. Click **name** to get the name of the token
 4. Click **symbol** to get the symbol of the token
-5. Click **totalSupply** to obtain the total supply of native tokens on your ContainerChain.
+5. Click **totalSupply** to obtain the total supply of native tokens on your ContainerChain

 ![Total Supply](/images/builders/interact/ethereum-api/precompiles/erc20/erc-6.webp)